AY2324S1-CS2103-F13-1/tp/docs/UserGuide.md

 * Schedule times that are past today's date are allowed to be entered.
 * If there are existing schedules or schedule names, it will be updated to the input schedule and schedule name.
 If schedule name is not given, it will still be set to `Meeting`.
 * Only 1 schedule per person is allowed.
-* If there is no schedule but there is a schedule name and vice versa, the json file will not load.

 * Updates the last modified time of the given person to the current time when executed.
-* Updates the last modified time of the given contact to the current time when executed.

 Examples:
 *  `schedule 1 i/2023-12-07-13-45` edits or adds the 1st contact's schedule time and name, where the schedule time is `7 Dec 2023, 13:45:00`, and the schedule name is the default name, `Meeting`.